mallaire77/whoami/README.md

 **Team Lead**\
 <sup>**scala, js, akka, react native, kafka, postgresql, cassandra, dcos, gcp (gke)**</sup>\
 *(Oct.
 2020 - May 2022)*
-- Worked primarily with Scala, Akka, Typescript, ReactNative, and many GCP products (terraform)
 - Working as Team Lead for GoSpaces, a subsidiary of Yoppworks, GoSpaces is a product that helps companies track their corporate social responsibility efforts via company wide challenges and a powerful space reservation
 - Implemented and executed processes for day to day operation that allowed the team to work as indedendently as possible
-- In between my primary responsibilities I'd be with the team building backend features
+- Day to day, I worked with the team on software development tasks, prioritizing team lead activities

 **Software Developer**\
 <sup>**scala, js, akka, react native, kafka, postgresql, cassandra, dcos, gcp (gke)**</sup>\
 *(Aug.
 2018 - Oct.
 2020)*
-- Worked primarily with Scala & Akka
-- Started at Yoppworks as an embedded engineer for Verizon, consulting on the Lightbend stack
+- Started at Yoppworks as an embedded engineer consulting on the Lightbend stack
 - Moved to working on GoSpaces, a subsidiary of Yoppworks.
 What started as a reference architecture to be used for our client engagements, quickly became a business
 - Gave the following conference talks
     - Gave a full day conference workshop on  on 'Akka Streams' @ Reactive Summit (*2018*)